 This curriculum is further enhanced with carefully planned enrichment sessions which punctuate the week.
 These sessions link in with an overarching theme, special days and festivals or children’s interests and provide stimulating teaching and learning opportunities for all of the children in early years.
 Enrichments are led by specialists as well as the practitioners in each room.

 SUPERSTARS (PRE-SCHOOL YEAR)

-The Superstars setting at Billinge House is an attractively designed suite of themed rooms and facilities all interconnecting and on the same level.
+The Superstars setting is an attractively designed suite of themed rooms and facilities all interconnecting and on the same level.
 These rooms open out onto a private, secure and covered outdoor play area with a low impact wet pour surface and extensive lawned play area.